rfo909/CFT/doc/Doc.md

-Note: the .mergeExpr function optionally takes two parameters for start and stop symbols, so we can do this:
+Note: the .mergeExpr function optionally takes two parameters for start and stop symbols, similarly to the .mergeCodes of Dict, so we can do this:

 ```
 Sequence(